10 Reasons Why Dachshunds Bark All The Time

 CBD oil for dogs can help with that obsessive barking as well.
 Make sure it is high quality and check with your vet before trying it out.

-How To Teach A Dachshund Not To Bark
+How To Teach a Dachshund Not to Bark

-#4 Keep in mind, when your dog is barking at someone outside your home, you can let them bark a couple of times.
+When your dog is barking at someone outside your home, you can let them bark a couple of times.
 Approach the situation, say “Quiet,” then lead your dog away from the window or door where they see the distraction.

-You are allowing them to bark to let you know there is someone outside, acknowledging their alarm, then leading them away to stop the bark from continuing.
+You are allowing them to bark a couple of times to acknowledge their alarm, then leading them away to stop the bark from continuing.

-Here is a nice visual demonstration of this training on YouTube from Nigel Reed: How to Stop Your Dog Barking At Visitors.
+Here is a nice visual demonstration of this training on YouTube from Nigel Reed: How to Stop Your Dog Barking at Visitors.

 Overtime, your dog will see the people coming, and look at you for their treat.